dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/GEODemo.md

 ![updateFlyZone](../../images/tutorials-and-samples/Android/GEODemo/updateFlyZoneInfos.png)

-Also the textView on the right side will show the `GEOFlyZoneInformation` info, includes the fly zone name, fly zone id (required in the unlock process), fly zone category, type, etc.
+Also the textView on the right side will show the `DJIFlyZoneInformation` info, includes the fly zone name, fly zone id (required in the unlock process), fly zone category, type, etc.

 Here are the explanation of the three fly zone circles: